Kadee80/WebDev_F17/Week_01/Hello-World/README.md

   ```
   git push origin master
   ```

+  You should be prompted to enter your github user name/password at this point.
+Its super annoying to have to enter your user name and password each time you push changes to your repository.
+[Follow this tutorial](https://help.github.com/articles/caching-your-github-password-in-git/) to store your password for github.

   Take a look at your online repo.
 It should match your local computers if you used ` git add` `git commit` and `git push` correctly.